adrianolszewski/model-based-testing-hypotheses/README.md

 - In case of the GLM we replace the residual variance with deviance, directly related to the likelihood ratio.
 It's still based on model comparison - this time through the model likelihood ratio.
 If LR <> 1, then it means that removing the variable of interest worsened the fit.
 That's the Wilk's LRT aproach, employing the $\chi^2$ distribution.

 **That's exactly how the R's anova(), car::Anova(), emmeans::joint_tests() and a few more methods work.**
+Other statistical packages do it too.
+See? **The model-based approach to ANOVA is not just "some observation made in some books", that's the common approach to it!**

 PS: let's recall, by the way, that Chi2 is a limiting distribution for F under infinite denominator degrees of freedom:
 If $X \sim F(n_1, n_2)$, the limiting distribution of $n_1X$ as $n_2 \rightarrow \infty$ is the $\chi^2$ distribution with $n_1$ degrees of freedom.